What We Do

 "The structure that worked ten years ago is now a liability."

 The international regulatory environment has shifted fundamentally over the past decade.
-Structures that were efficient and perfectly legal in an earlier era are now exposed — to substance requirements, to anti-avoidance directives, to banking scrutiny, and to enforcement activity that was not present when those structures were designed.
+Structures that were efficient and perfectly legal in an earlier era are now exposed to substance requirements, anti-avoidance directives, banking scrutiny, and enforcement activity that was not present when those structures were designed.

 See related engagement →